 Blue and black pan with healthy orange chicken asparagus stir-fry and orange slices on top with a striped orange napkin on a wood table.

-Asparagus: If you don’t like asparagus (or if it’s out of season & you can’t easily find it), you can swap in any crisp, green veggie in its place.
-Green beans, snap peas, snow peas, or broccoli are all great options.
+• Asparagus: If you don’t like asparagus (or if it’s out of season & you can’t easily find it), you can swap in any crisp, green veggie in its place.
+I’ve used green beans, snap peas, snow peas, and broccoli–all with great results.

-Orange juice: The orange juice adds that signature orange chicken flavor to this dish, use fresh OJ for the best flavor.
+• Orange juice: The orange juice adds that signature orange chicken flavor to this dish, so I recommend using fresh OJ for the best flavor.

 If you like your chicken with a little bit of spice & heat, feel free to add in red pepper flakes to the orange sauce or add a bit of sriracha on top before serving!